2 more moderate Kansas GOP legislators defect to Democrats

-TOPEKA, Kan. — Two moderate Republican legislators in Kansas became Democrats on Wednesday, capping an unprecedented round of GOP defections by Kansas City suburbanite lawmakers who soured on President Donald Trump and a close political ally of his in last month’s governor’s race.
+TOPEKA, Kan. — Two moderate Republican legislators in Kansas became Democrats on Wednesday, capping an unprecedented round of GOP defections in the Kansas City suburbs that soured on President Donald Trump and a close political ally of his in this year’s race for governor.

 State Sen. Dinah Sykes and Rep. Stephanie Clayton joined two other moderate lawmakers who switched last week.
 All four women are from Johnson County, which is the state’s most populous county and which Democratic Gov.-elect Laura Kelly carried in the November election.